-We've trained Olympian and professional athletes.
-Plus, we've already helped 7,500+ men and women get the body they wanted with our first venture (from total beginners to intermediates.)
+We've trained Olympian and professional athletes on the floor.
+And we've already helped 7,500+ men and women get the body they wanted with our first project (from total beginners to intermediates.)

-We've got honours degree's in health sciences, specialized honours in the field of design thinking, and in teaching.
+We've got honours degree's in health sciences, specialized honours in design thinking, and in teaching.
 We're a strength and conditioning coach, illustrator, designers, and avid readers.

-Becoming strong, energetic, healthy, mentally focused, and resilient can help you become a better, truer version of you.
-Look and feel great, get more done, and improve the quality of relationships you have, and have more of energy and strength to pour out.
+Becoming stronger, healthier, and more resilient can help you become a better, truer version of you.
+Look and feel great, get more done, and improve the quality of relationships with your family and community by having more to strength and energy to give.

 There's this Plato-esque idea that your mind is separate from your body.
 But that couldn't be further from the truth.
 We are body, mind, and spirit all in one.

-When your body isn't getting the nutrition, exercise, and rest that it needs, it'll negatively affect everything else in your life.
+When your body isn't getting the food, exercise, and sleep that it needs, it'll negatively affect everything else in your life.
 You'll feel weak, suffer from long and short term health problems, you won't be able to focus and be productive, and it can even worsen your mood and cause worries and anxiety.

-Well, it looks strong, healthy, and attractive.
-In fact, what we find the most attractive in someone are obvious, outward signals of a health (among other good things like discipline and determination).
+In fact, what we find the most attractive in someone's body are obvious, instant signals of a health (among other good things like discipline and determination).

 So, not only will you look great, but working out and eating well is what's called a "cornerstone habit" and will also invariably help with:

 - Your freedom, allowing you to physically move the way you were designed to, becoming pain-free, and enjoying food.